 How Soon Can You Be Intimate After Giving Birth?

-The Technical Timetable
+The Technical Timetable for Sex After Giving Birth

 Just because having a baby is a common experience doesn't mean that it affects your body in a common way.
 Even if you're healthy and you have an easy birth, you still need time to heal.
-Most experts advise you to wait until your four- to six-weeks, with six weeks being more common.
+Most experts advise you to wait until you’re four- to six-weeks postpartum, with six weeks being more common.
 If you had to have stitches from an episiotomy or surgery, you may even need to wait a little longer.
 Make sure you’re open with your doctor, as he or she can help tell you when intimacy is right for you and your body.
 It’s always better to wait until you are completely healed and ready, rather than risk possible infection, injury and pain.

-Physical Timetable
+The Physical Timetable for Postpartum Intimacy

 Some women feel comfortable with intimacy after four- to six-weeks, but that doesn't mean your individual body will be ready – or not ready, for that matter.
 On the other hand, at eight weeks you might still find you're still too tired or too sore.
 The key is to listen to your body and don’t rush into anything until you feel physically ready.

-If you are ready to rekindle the sparks but are experiencing vaginal dryness or light pain even after you've healed, a personal lubricant, such as K-Y Jelly, maybe all the help you need to feel comfortable.
+If you are ready to rekindle the sparks but are experiencing vaginal dryness or light pain even after you've healed, a personal lubricant, such as K-Y® Jelly, maybe all the help you need to feel comfortable.
 Women who breastfeed are more prone to vaginal dryness, but pregnancy hormones make dryness pretty common.

 How you feel emotionally is just as important as how you feel physically.
 Luckily, there's no rule about when you should feel emotionally ready.
 Some women worry about getting pregnant again too soon or find they're self-conscious about their post-pregnancy bodies.
 Some couples are so tired out from being new parents that they're both happy to spend their free time sleeping or cuddling.